 Federal circuit courts have ruled consistently that citizens have a right to film police.
 The First U.S. Circuit Court of Appeals said “[g]athering information about government officials in a form that can readily be disseminated to others serves a cardinal First Amendment interest in protecting and promoting the free discussion of governmental affairs.”
 (Photo of a man getting arrested by Flickr user A Gude taken Sept.
 9, 2008 in Alameda, California.)

 Several recent court decisions have recognized a First Amendment right to film and record police-citizen interactions.
 A primary example is Glik v.
 Cunniffe, 655 F.3d 78 (1st Cir.
 2011).
-Simon Glik was arrested by police after he attempted to record officers interaction with a young African-American male in the Boston Commons.
+Simon Glik was arrested by police after he attempted to record officers interaction with a young African-American male on the Boston Commons.
 After the charges were dismissed, Glik sued, alleging a violation of his First Amendment rights.

-The U.S. Court of Appeals for the First Circuit explained that Gilk had a clearly established right to film police officers in public.
+The 1st U.S. Circuit Court of Appeals held that Glik had a clearly established right to film police officers in public.
 The appeals court explained: “Gathering information about government officials in a form that can readily be disseminated to others serves a cardinal First Amendment interest in protecting and promoting the free discussion of governmental affairs.”
-The First Circuit explained that the act of filming police officers was part and parcel of a corollary First Amendment principle – that the public has a right to receive information and ideas.
+The 1st Circuit said the act of filming police officers was part and parcel of a corollary First Amendment principle — that the public has a right to receive information and ideas.

 While most courts have recognized the First Amendment right to record or film the police, there remains the difficult issue of qualified immunity, a doctrine that protects government officials from liability unless they have violated clearly established constitutional rights.